HPCE/hpce-2018-cw4/readme.md

 ==========

 Your final github push before 22:00 on 14th of Nov is considered to be your submitted version.
+I'll be pulling them from there directly.

+If you wish to submit something to blackboard, then feel free to commit the text hash of the relevant commit.

 Optional: Mapping the clustered version to a GPU
 ================================================